SBOE Member District 11

 Hardy holds a master's degree in Secondary Education and History from the University of North Texas and a Bachelor of Arts degree in Social Studies from Howard Payne University.

-As a member of the State Board of Education, Hardy represents Parker County and parts of Dallas and Tarrant counties.
+As a member of the State Board of Education, Hardy represents the counties of Hood, Johnson, Parker, Somerville, and parts of Dallas county and Tarrant county.